-As operations on grounds are expected to return to a more normal experience in the fall, we expect that COVID related emergencies will likely diminish, but as in the past, students may reach out to student affairs or SFS if they have other emergency needs during the school year as we do have resources specifically set aside for those eventualities.
+Students may also reach out to Student Affairs or SFS if they have other emergency needs during the school year that are not COVID-related as we do have resources specifically set aside for those eventualities.

 Additional information will be added to this site as more details are established.